covcom/304CEM/01 Introduction to JavaScript/README.md

 ### 3.1 Linter Configuration

-ESLint is completely configurable through the `package.json` file you examined earlier.
-Locate the `eslintConfig` object.
+ESLint is completely configurable through a configuration file `.eslintrc` which is located in the `01 Introduction to NodeJS` directory.
+By default any file or directory starting with the period (.) character is hidden.
+To display hidden files and directories click on the **gear icon** at the top of the _Documents Tree_ and choose _Show Hidden Files_.

 1. the **env** object imports groups of pre-defined global variables based on the _environment_ they are used in.
 In our example we will be writing scripts using the NodeJS environment so we want the linter to recognise any NodeJS global variables.
 2. the **rules** object defines any additional rules we want to enforce.
 In this example we are specifying that we _don't want semicolons_ at the end of each line, that we will use a 2 space tab for indenting, we will use single quotes for strings and that we are using UNIX line endings.

+### 3.2 Test Your Knowledge

+Open the `membership.js` file.
+Run the script, it works correctly.

+Notice the _red error circles_ and _yellow warning triangles_ in the left margin.
+If you hover the mouse pointer over these you can find out more.
+These

+1. locate any _errors_ in the script and fix
+2. locate the _warnings_ and fix the code to remove these

-## 2.1 Cloud9 Debugger
+## 4 Cloud9 Debugger

 The **Cloud9** IDE includes a powerful debugger.
 Lets test how this works.
 You should then make use of it when attempting the *Test Your Knowledge* tasks.